y0014984/pps/README.md

 - Unified interface, for admins and players.
 Simply press `U` in game.
 It's a CBA keybind.
 - CBA mod settings for server and client available.
 - Persistent data storage with serverside INIDBI2 mod.
-- Starting and stopping events for recording statistics.
+- Start, stop, continue and delete events for recording statistics.
+- Promote or degrade PPS admins.
+- Delete players.
-- Player must allow sending data in mod settings.
+- Players must allow sending data in mod settings.
+Players can choose different recording categories.
 - Statistics tracking for individual values, permanently showing as a hint.
+- Statistics export in Pivot friendly format.
+- Statistics are saved on a per event basis.
+- Filter players, events and statistics.
+- Support for other mods like ACE3 and TFAR.
+- Localization available.
+For now in english and german.
+- Over 100 different statistics and counting.
+- Additional informations for players and clients on double click.
+- Support for multiplayer games on hosted and dedicated servers (no singleplayer support).

 ## Installation